AsynchronousAI/learn-lua.com/Variables.md

 ```lua
 myString = 0
 ```
-But with the string type enforced, it will cause an error
+But with the string type enforced, it will cause an error.